darikoneil/Pat-Map/README.md

 Install libgfortran3 if not already present:
 `sudo apt-get install libgfortran3`

+**Compiling from Source**: To compile the mex functions from source (e.g., if you corrupt the compiled files or run into segmentation faults), enter the path to your MATLAB mex file in the Makefile.
+Then enter the repository's directory and enter `make` in your operating system's terminal.

 ### Using the GUI
 #### Launching GUI
 ```app = pat_map();```